psspsss/psspsss/README.md

 <h1>Hi 👋, I'm Unemployed </h1>

+# "Experience"
+Director of Unemployment and depression learning.
+Lead team lead at corpcorp.

-<p>I wanna leave my home asap and willing to learn and get down to any means necessary to learn and do anything necessary.
+<p>I wanna leave my home asap and for that I'm willing to learn and get down to any means necessary to learn and do anything necessary.
-Currently Learning
+# Currently Learning
 Industrial confusion & inconviencience engineering
 Force push and pray verose abstraction (in the general sense as it applies to cubic regression)
 liquification